Campus of Texas A&M University: Early 20th century

 The focal point of campus for much of the early 20th century was Military Walk, a 1,500-foot (460 m) street that connected the former Guion Hall, now the location of the Rudder Theatre Complex, with Sbisa Dining Hall.
 Lined with oak trees, the avenue provided access to Assembly Hall (1889–1929), Foster Hall (1899–1951), Ross Hall (1891–1955), Gaithright Hall (1876–1933), and Mitchell Hall (1912–1972).
 The street was closed in 1971.
 Many of the original trees remain, but buildings, walk ways, and grassy areas were added in place of the street itself.

 The school began offering an expanded choice of degree programs at the same time that the state legislature and the United States Department of Agriculture established several services at Texas A&M. The college was unprepared for the ensuing population growth.
 For the next ten years, several hundred students lived in tents in a field in the middle of campus.

 In the late 1920s, following the discovery of oil on university lands, Texas A&M and the University of Texas negotiated a settlement for the division of the Permanent University Fund which enabled A&M to receive one-third of the revenue.
 This guaranteed wealth enabled A&M to grow and expand.

-World War II
+Post-World War II

-Enrollment soared after World War II as many former soldiers used the G.I.
+Enrollment soared after World War II (WWII) as many former servicemen used the G.I.
 Bill to further their education.
-Again unprepared for the growth, between 1949 and 1953 Texas A&M used the former Bryan Air Force Base as an extension of the campus.
-An estimated 5,500 men lived, studied, ate, showered, and attended classes at the base, which became known as the Annex.
+Again unprepared for the growth, between 1946 and 1950 Texas A&M used the inactive Bryan Air Force Base, west of Bryan near the Brazos River, as an extension of the campus.
+An estimated 5,500 men lived, studied, ate, and attended classes at the base, which became known as the Annex.
+Former students describe living and studying in cramped, cheaply built and already-dilapidated WWII buildings without heating, air conditioning or indoor plumbing, and having to hitchhike to and from the remote site if they did not have their own cars.

+In 1951, with the outbreak of the Korean War, the base was reactivated for United States Air Force (USAF) pilot training.
+In the late 1950s, after combat in Korea had wound down, the USAF inactivated the base again.
+The USAF fully vacated the base in May 1961 and the land and buildings were leased to Texas A&M in 1962 under an arrangement that would allow the university to buy the property at a heavily discounted price in the future.
+The facility was named the Research Annex.